-Attention grabbing and absorbing from the first page.
-From Australia to Japan to Burma to USA – all customs and details of the various countries described in an informative and amazingly integrated story.
+Attention-grabbing and absorbing from the first page.
+From Australia to Japan to Burma to the USA – all customs and details of the various countries described in an informative and amazingly integrated story.

 Thoroughly enjoyed this book from cover to cover – move over Clive Cussler and Bryce Courtney.

 This book has it all – believable characters in a contemporary story!
 A thriller that you just don’t want to put down.
 If you’re looking for a great read and you like fiction where the plot moves along at a rapid pace, and thrown into the mix is a healthy dose of war, passion and intrigue – then this novel is for you.
 It’s a great read.

 Marilla Murphy Noosa, Australia